Review – Tamron SP AF90mm F/2.8 Di Macro 1:1 & Tamron SP 90mm F/2.8 Macro 1:1 Di VC USD

 As Professional Travel Photographers we have never really needed to shoot Macro images.
 However, since starting our Meetup group we have met many photography enthusiasts that were interested in this genre.
 We were fortunate to have been given the opportunity to test both the Tamron AF 90mm f2.8 Di SP Macro and Tamron AF 90mm f2.8 Di VC USD Macro.
 The Tamron 90mm is often called the “portrait macro” because the focal length is also ideally suited for portraits.

 What’s the difference between the two lenses you ask?
 Well, in image quality we really haven’t been able to pick them apart.
 Not surprising, as most Macro lenses over the last 40 years are known for their extraordinary sharpness.
 The Tamron AF 90mm f2.8 Di SP Macro (Model: 272E) is the older of the two lenses and apparently has been a legend of a lens for Macro photographers for many years.
-As a matter of fact, there have been different improved versions of this lens released over the last 30 years.
+As a matter of fact, there have been several improved versions of this lens released over the last 30 years.
 The Tamron AF 90mm f2.8 Di VC USD Macro (Model: F004) was only released in 2013.
 Both lenses have a 1:1 magnification ratio.

 There is quite a price difference between the 2 lenses with the only difference being;